UBC-LFS/dairy-digital-signage/README.md

 - When saving a PowerPoint file as a collection of pngs, they are automatically named Slide1, Slide2, Slide3...
 Slide10, Slide11.
 In order for the browser to order the images properly, you must add a 0 in front of each single digit slide number (i.e. Slide01, Slide02, etc.).
 If you do not add a 0, it will order them as Slide1, Slide10, Slide11...
 Slide 19, Slide2, Slide 20.

-### Adding Views

-To add a new view (and a new slideshow), you need to create a new key in settings.yml and a new page.
-The new key should have all the settings listed above.
-The new page only needs to have YAML front matter that includes
-- layout: slideshow_image
-- screen: (name of the new key in setting.yml)

 ## Developer Information

 ### Requirements: